 Although single copy multicast has a smaller number of forwardings, it has a much longer delay.
-We think another algorithm based on the multiple copy multicast will reduce the latency.
-Compared with the single copy model, there are D copies (same as the destinations number) in the source node in this model.
-The main idea is, after meeting with node j, which has higher quality $x{ja}$ for destination a, node i will forward a copy to node j and 'ask' node j to forward this copy to destination a.
+We believe that another algorithm based on the multiple copy multicast will reduce the latency.
+Compared with the single copy model, there are D copies (same as the destinations number) in the source node in the multiple copy multicast model.
+The main idea is, after meeting with node j, which has higher quality x{ja} for destination a, node i will forward a copy to node j and 'ask' node j to forward this copy to destination a.
 If node j is a destination, node i will forward a copy to this destination node without hesitation.
 The destination node can also be a relay for other destinations.
-This forwarding algorithm is shown in Fig. 2.
+This forwarding algorithm is shown in Fig. 3.
+As shown in Fig. 3, copy a is forwarded from node i to node j, because node j has a higher probability to meet with destination a ($x{ja} > x{ia}$).